-The Ways and Means Committee shall be composed of the Ways and Means Chair and at least two but no more than four other members, appointed by the President.
-The Committee shall provide for the Society’s social events, including a Probationary party and a faculty social each semester.
+The Ways and Means Committee shall be composed of the Sergeant-At-Arms and at least two but no more than four other members, appointed by the President.
+The Committee shall provide for the Society’s social events, including a Probationary party and each semester.
 The Committee shall also be jointly responsible with the Historical Committee for the Wilson and Founder’s Day Banquets.

 The Restoration Ball Chair shall be elected at the last regular meeting of the Society in the spring semester and shall hold office until the election of their successor.
 The Restoration Ball Chair will lead the University of Virginia student initiative to restore and preserve the Academical Village, called the Restoration Ball.
 The President shall appoint at least four but no more than six members of the Restoration Committee, which will be responsible for the logistics and budget of the Restoration Ball, engagement with other student organizations for co-sponsorship to cover the full costs of the event, marketing the Restoration Ball to the University community, and alumni relations and fundraising related to the Restoration Campaign.